loicrouillermonay/BSA2021_Google/README.md

 ### 5.1 CamemBERT on AIcrowd

 There is not enough data to effectively train this model in the aicrowd competition.
-However, after multiple attempts, we noticed that the results were better when we had a small batch size, and no text processing was done at all.
+However, after multiple attempts, we noticed that the results were better when we had a smaller batch size, and no text processing at all.

-### 5.2 Cognates
+### 5.2 Cognates + Features Extraction + Pycaret

 All sentences have been translated into English using the Google Translate API.
 Then, multiple algorithms of distance calculation between the difference of string were applied to the whole sentences.
-These elements were then added to the data used in the Pycaret model, and we notice a slight increase in accuracy.
+These elements were then added to the data used in the Pycaret model, and we notice an increase in accuracy.
 The cognates are, therefore, helpful.
 However, based on the results of aicrowd, we are still far from the performance of CamemBERT.

 ```Python
 Model                           Accuracy   AUC      Recall    Prec.
 TT(Sec)